On the 3rd November, David Shepherd Wildlife Foundation (DSWF) hosted an invitation-only art exhibition at Christie’s King Street Gallery in London.

 James Kydd photographer

-Innovation Visual Continues To Support DSWF
+Innovation Visual continues to support DSWF

-The Innovation Visual team are passionate about wildlife conservation and support the David Shepherd Wildlife Foundation through the 1% for the Planet Organisation.
+The Innovation Visual team are passionate about wildlife conservation and support David Shepherd Wildlife Foundation through the 1% for the Planet Organisation.
 This means that a minimum of 1% of our turnover is donated to charity every year.
-We chose the DSWF as our first charity and have been supporting the foundation since 2012.
+We chose DSWF as our first charity and have been supporting the foundation since 2012.

 Innovation Visual would like to thank Shauna Rees for organinsing the event and for our invitation.
 We would also like to thank the artists, as without their truly exceptional work the event could never have gone ahead.

-If you would like to find out more about the work of the foundation then please visit the David Shepherd Wildlife Foundation website.
+If you would like to find out more about the work of the foundation then please visit David Shepherd Wildlife Foundation website.